ZIYU-DEEP/Awesome-Information-Bottleneck/README.md

 *Entropy, 2020*
 <br>

+**On Information Plane Analyses of Neural Network Classifiers – A Review** [[link](https://arxiv.org/abs/2003.09671)] \
+Bernhard C. Geiger\
+*Preprint, 2021*
+> Table 1 (p.2) gives a nice summary on the effect of different architectures & MI estimators on the existence of the compression phases and causal links between compression and generalizations.

 **A Critical Review of Information Bottleneck Theory and its Applications to Deep Learning** [[link](https://arxiv.org/abs/2105.04405v1)] \
 Mohammad Ali Alomrani\
 *Preprint, 2021*